Master's Scholarship (new students) terms and conditions

 1.1 The financial scholarship is a £3,000 contribution to tuition fee and is open to:

 - Students who achieve/have achieved a first class honours degree.
-Students from University of Portsmouth will not be eligible.
+Current students from University of Portsmouth will not be eligible.

 - UK and EU students for fee purposes.
 International and Channel Islands students are not eligible to receive the Scholarship.